google/zx/README.md

 ### Passing array of values

-If array of values passed as argument to `$`, items of the array will be escaped individually and concatenated via space.
+When passing an array of values as an argument to `$`, items of the array will be escaped individually and concatenated via space.

 Example: